 This article was taken from our archives.
-It appears here as it did originally.
+It appears here as it did originally in October 1954.

 The Surinam Cherry is another example of an introduced plant finding its new home entirely satisfactory to its growth and development, so much so that N. L. Britton regarded this plant as naturalized in Bermuda when he published “The Flora of Bermuda” in 1918.
 Actually, the Surinam Cherry is a native of South America.
 Its introduction to Bermuda is somewhat obscure, but it is assumed that it was one of the many plants introduced here during the middle of the nineteenth century.
 Despite the fact that during the period 1910-1914 many of the plants were cut out and destroyed because the fruits harboured the Mediterranean fruit fly, a serious pest of peaches and other fruits, there is an abundance of this plant all over the island at the present time.
 Most people know the plant as “The Cherry,” and the word “Surinam” is rarely used when referring to the plant.

 Botanically, the Surinam Cherry is known as Eugenia uniflora.
 It is a shrub or small tree growing up to about fifteen feet high, with ovate dark green leaves shining above and paler beneath.
 The small while flowers appear in the springtime and these are followed by deeply furrowed fruits.
 When ripe, the fruits are bright red in colour, and being edible, the fruits are eagerly sought by children, who eat them with considerable relish.
 New-comers to the Colony, who have not acquired a taste for this fruit, often express disappointment when eating the first berry, and declare the fruit has a flavour resembling turpentine.
 In former days, when the housewife spent much time making preserves from the product of the garden, the Surinam Cherry was used extensively for making jams, jellies and wine, but nowadays little use is made of this fruit, although it still possesses its excellent qualities for preservation.